-The presence of a number of acids in the soil, such as hydrochloric and sulfuric acids, creates a damaging effect on soil referred to as soil friability.
-The different acids in the soil dissolve the soil crumbs which help to hold together the rock particles.
+Having lots of acids in the soil, such as hydrochloric and sulfuric acids, creates a damaging effect on soil referred to as soil friability.
+The different acids in the soil dissolve the soil crumbs, which help to hold together the rock particles.
 Soil crumbs result from the combination of humus, or decomposed natural material such as dead leaves, with clay.
-These mineral rich soil crumbs are essential to soil drainage and greatly improve air circulation in the soil.
-As the chemicals in the chemical fertilizers destroy soil crumbs, the result is a highly compacted soil with reduced drainage and air circulation.

 These mineral-rich soil crumbs are essential to soil drainage and greatly improve air circulation in the soil.
 As the chemicals in the chemical fertilizers destroy soil crumbs, the result is highly compacted soil with reduced drainage and poor air circulation.
 This can hurt the health of your plants.